stewartmacdonald/species-mapping-in-r/README.md

 ggplot() + geom_sf(data=both, fill=NA) + geom_sf(data=differenceBABuffer, color=NA, fill=red, alpha=0.5)
 ```
 ![Fifth plot](5.png)
 The `dist` parameter in `st_buffer()` is in map units.
 If you're working in geographical coordinates (e.g., degrees of latitude and longitude), you'll first need to use `st_transform()` to project your spatial data.
-For Australia, I would use `st_transform(differenceBA, 3577)` to transform my spatial data to the Australia Albers equal-area projection.
-My spatial data will then be in units of metres (i.e., Eastings and Northerns in metres) and my `dist` parameter would be supplied in metres.
+For Australia, I would use `st_transform(differenceBA, 3577)` to transform my spatial data to the Australian Albers equal-area projection.
+My spatial data would then be in units of metres (i.e., Eastings and Northings in metres) and my `dist` parameter would be supplied in metres.
 So a buffer of 1km would be applied with `st_buffer(differenceBA, dist=1000)`.

---

 Clip so that we get only parts that are not shared between `mainland` and `range`.
 Not useful for our purposes.